jcreek/SelectionWheel/README.md

 All linting errors can be automatically fixed (usually) by running `npm run lint -- --fix` before you commit your changes.

+This project uses symantic versioning. `Major.Minor.Patch` e.g. 1.1.2

+When you create your Pull Request, ensure you add the relevant git tag using something like `git tag -a 1.1.0 -m "Add PWA support"` or `git tag -a 1.1.1 -m "Fix input duplication"`, then `git push origin --tags` to push the tag to the repository.

 ## Development notes

 You can access a list of all the assets when debugging by visiting `http://localhost:3000/webpack-dev-server`